ezefranca/stackoverflow-login-fanatic-badge/README.md

 ![Workflow Success](https://user-images.githubusercontent.com/22433243/113888519-cde39780-9798-11eb-89bf-9a7518470242.png)

-### Observation
+## 🧐 Observation

-*Note that the automation use webscraping, so it may need to be updated according to the stackoverflow's site page updates.*
+*Note that the automation use webscraping.
+Consequently, it may need to be updated according to the stackoverflow's site page updates.*